Consistency of common spatial estimators under spatial confounding: Introduction

 \section{Introduction}

-``Spatial confounding," or the estimation of the effect of an (often spatially structured) exposure on a spatially structured outcome in the presence of an unmeasured but spatially structured confounder, has become a popular topic in spatial and environmental statistics, with more than 50 papers published on the topic in the past 5 years.
-However, the literature has offered conflicting conclusions and confused accounts of the origins of and solutions to spatial confounding, without much statistical theory to support the claims.
-In this paper, we offer a rigorous account of spatial confounding and asymptotic consistency (or lack thereof) of popular spatial regression model-based estimators like restricted spatial regression (RSR), generalized least squares (GLS), Gaussian process (GP) regression and splines.
-We consider two common data-generation processes (DGPs): one where confounding is due to a fixed spatial effect and one where it is due to a random spatial effect.
-Although these are often treated interchangeably in the literature, we refer to the former as ``confounding,” in accordance with the causal inference literature, and the latter as ``endogeneity,” as omitting the spatial random effect would result in endogenous error terms.
+``Spatial confounding" commonly refers to the phenomenon where an unmeasured variable that is ``spatially structured'', i.e., a continuous or `smooth' function of space, influences both the outcome and the exposure variables.
+Understanding the impact of spatial confounding on popular estimators of the exposure effect in geospatial models has become a very popular topic in spatial and environmental statistics.
+However, the literature has offered conflicting conclusions and confused accounts of the origins of and solutions to spatial confounding, without much asymptotic theory to support the claims.
+In this paper, we offer consistency (or lack thereof) of popular estimators based on spatial regression models.
+We focus on the ordinary least squares (OLS) estimator, restricted spatial regression (RSR), and generalized least squares (GLS) estimator using Gaussian process (GP) covariance, but also discuss spline regression and Bayesian GP regression.
+Our main result is establishing consistency of GLS under very general forms of spatial confounding in fixed-domain (infill) asymptotics, as long as there is some noise (non-spatial variation) in the exposure process.

-Spatial error terms have been used for nearly a century to account for statistical dependence in linear regression residuals in what are known as ``spatial regression" models.
-They can be seen as estimating the effects of unmeasured spatially varying covariates; if these covariates affect both outcome and exposure, they are spatial confounders.
-One of the first discussions of spatial confounding is found in \cite{clayton}, who noted that introducing a spatial error term to a linear model can induce large changes in coefficient estimates relative to a nonspatial model.
-While they acknowledge that it would be preferable to measure spatially-varying confounders directly and that inclusion of the spatial error may dilute effect estimates, they recommend its inclusion anyway since unmeasured confounding is often a strong threat to study validity. \cite{paciorek} explicitly defines spatial confounding as the presence of an unmeasured spatially-varying confounder that is correlated with the exposure, and concludes through extensive empirical studies that traditional spatial estimators like GLS and splines are favorable to OLS estimators in such scenarios.
+One of the earliest discussions of spatial confounding is found in \cite{clayton}, who noted that introducing a spatial error term to a linear model can induce large changes in coefficient estimates relative to a non-spatial model.
+They recommend its inclusion anyway since unmeasured confounding is often a strong threat to study validity. \cite{paciorek} defines spatial confounding as the presence of an unmeasured spatially-varying confounder that is correlated with the exposure, derives the finite sample bias of the GLS estimator and studies it analytically and via extensive empirical studies, concluding that traditional spatial estimators like GLS and splines are favorable to OLS estimators in most realistic scenarios of spatial confounding.